This post may contain affiliate links.

-Kek Lok Si Temple, the largest Buddhist temple in this region of Malaysia, and is one of the best places to visit on Penang Island.
-I think it’s possibly the prettiest Malaysian temple I’ve ever visited, each section of Kek Lok Si has its own charming style and the temple, and it’s compound, were a surprisingly good place to spend half a day and to take the children during our Penang holiday.
+Kek Lok Si Temple is the largest Buddhist temple in this region of Malaysia, and is one of the best places to visit on Penang Island.
+I think it’s possibly the prettiest Malaysian temple I’ve ever visited, each section of Kek Lok Si has its own charming style and the temple, and its compound, were a surprisingly good place to spend half a day and to take the children during our Penang holiday.
 This post is about visiting Kek Lok Si, and everything you need to know about visiting Kek Lok Si.

 Stunning Kek Lok Si Temple, Penang

 Kek Lok Si is also known as the Temple of Supreme Bliss and was built in 1890 making parts of it over 130 years old.
 It’s possibly the most popular, well known, and beautiful temple on Penang.
 Kek Lok Si temple consists of prayer halls, pagodas, grounds and bell towers .

 To see Kek Lok Si without the hasstle (and thieves) on the Penang buses, you can easily book a tour from your hotel, to Kek Lok Si.
 This Temple is often included on full and half day sightseeing tours of Penang and you should book in advance.
 See your tour options for Penang and Kek Lok Si here.

 Visiting Kek Lok Si